-Not only that, but you’ve heard me talk about the protective barrier.
-The one that helps maintain our pH level, skin health + prevents bacteria invasion?
-When we over-exfoliate, we damage this barrier... allowing it to be prone to excess oiliness or dryness, and be more susceptible to bacteria invasion, and increased inflammation.
+Not only that, but you’ve likely heard me talk about the protective barrier… our skin’s natural barrier that helps maintain our pH level and keep it protected from environmental elements.
+When we over-exfoliate, we damage this barrier… allowing it to be prone to excess oiliness or dryness, and be more susceptible to bacteria invasion, and increased inflammation.

 Does it make sense that the beauty industry markets the importance of daily exfoliation?
 Is it simply misinformation, like how I was initially taught, or do they want our skin damaged so that we keep going back for more?